-on behalf of the Hands at Work Canada Team
+From the Hands at Work in Africa (Australia) Team

 "Praise the Lord!
 For it is good to sing praises to our God; for it is pleasant, and a song of praise is fitting.
-The Lord builds up Jerusalem; He gathers the outcasts of Israe He heals the brokenhearted and binds up their wounds.
-He determines the number of the stars; He gives to all of them their names.
-Great is our Lord, and abundant in power; His understanding is beyond measure.
-The Lord lifts up the humble; He casts the wicked to the ground."A
+The Lord builds up Jerusalem; he gathers the outcast of Israel.
+He heals the brokenhearted and binds up their wounds.
+He determined the number of the stars; he gives to all of them their names.
+Great is our Lord and abundant in power; his understanding is beyond measure.
+The Lord lifts up the humble; he casts the wicked to the ground."